SSM TECHNICAL VALIDATION:Step-by-Step Derivations of the Jan 2026 Observational Data

 2

-decay rate ensures that primordial defects evaporate rapidly, consistent with the null
+decay rate ensures that primordial defects evaporate rapidly.
+Furthermore, the SSM

 7 Conclusion

-ratio is no longer just a theoretical prediction; it is the precise geometric bridge between the
+is no longer just a theoretical prediction; it is the precise geometric bridge between the Planck

-Planck and SH0ES measurements.
-The universe is not a smooth fluid; it is a self-repairing
+and SH0ES measurements.
+The universe is not a smooth fluid; it is a self-repairing polycrystalline

-crystal, and the ”anomalies” we observe are simply the cracks in the lattice.
+lattice, and the “anomalies” we observe are simply the cracks in this network.

 References